We explore how you can turn a hobby that makes money into a fully-fledged business and whether it’s the right thing for you.

 A hobby vs a business

 It’s important to make the distinction between a hobby and a business.
 There are several reasons for this.
-Perhaps first and foremost is that, depending on where in the world you are, if you’re making money from your hobby, you might need to think about the tax implications of this.
+Perhaps first and foremost is that, depending on your location, you may need to consider the tax implications involved.

 In the UK, for example, you have to declare the money you make from a hobby to HMRC.
-However, there are some exceptions to this, mainly that you can earn £1,000 tax-free from your hobbies.
+However, there are some exceptions to this.
+The main exception being that you can earn up to £1,000 tax-free from your hobbies.

 When does a hobby become a business?